opconWizard/opcon-docs/docs/job-types/unix.md

     sub-directories under the specified file path.
 - **File Creation Time Stamp Window, Relative to Midnight (in days,hrs,mins or a token)**: Defines the time frame that the program uses to watch for the arrival of the file.
-As best practice, [SMA     Technologies]{.GeneralCompanyName} recommends setting the time frame to be close to the expected time of arrival (e.g., if the file is expected to arrive in the evening, set the time frame to evening hours).
+As best practice, SMA Technologies recommends setting the time frame to be close to the expected time of arrival (e.g., if the file is expected to arrive in the evening, set the time frame to evening hours).